hekiller88/Socket-Programming/README.md

 `gcc -o UDPEchoClient UDPEchoClient.c DieWithError.c`

-Notice: There's a ServerTable.c for Server.

 ## Command to Run
 `./UDPEchoClient 127.0.0.1 "HAHAH" 29999`

 `./UDPEchoServer 29999`

+"HAHAH" can be any text.
+This is a parameter for Debugging.